-Dr. Subramanyam is a senior consultant in anaesthesiology at Aster RV Hospital, Bengaluru.
+Dr. Subramanyam S Mahankali is a senior consultant in anaesthesiology at Aster RV Hospital, Bengaluru.
 Prior to Aster, he was a senior consultant anaesthetist & academic coordinator at Columbia Asia Referral Hospital, Bengaluru.
-Dr. Subramanyam is an alumnus of All India Institute of Medical Sciences, New Delhi.
+Dr. Subramanyam S Mahankali is an alumnus of All India Institute of Medical Sciences, New Delhi.
 He did his postgraduate training at AIIMS, Delhi and comprehensive specialist training in Nottingham, UK.

-Dr. Subramanyam is a recipient of the National Merit Scholarships, India from 1988 to 1995.
+Dr. Subramanyam S Mahankali is a recipient of the National Merit Scholarships, India from 1988 to 1995.
 He was also awarded Membership of the National Academy of Medical Sciences, New Delhi.

-Dr. Subramanyam has worked as a leader in developing, designing, and running the elective orthopaedic theatres to improve the orthopaedic efficiency.
+Dr. Subramanyam S Mahankali has worked as a leader in developing, designing, and running the elective orthopaedic theatres to improve the orthopaedic efficiency.

-Dr. Subramanyam went to UK in 2002 to pursue advanced specialist training.
+Dr. Subramanyam S Mahankali went to the UK in 2002 to pursue advanced specialist training.
 He did basic specialist training t at Royal Group of Hospitals, Belfast between 2002-2003.
-Later, he completed Intermediate and Higher specialist training at Queens Medical Centre, Nottingham City Hospital other associated hospital in East Midlands, UK.
-He has worked as a Consultant Anaesthetist and Deputy college tutor in Anaesthetist department at Kings Mill Hospital, Nottinghamshire, UK between 2008-2011.
+Later, he completed Intermediate and Higher specialist training at Queens Medical Centre, Nottingham City Hospital other associated hospitals in East Midlands, UK.
+He has worked as a Consultant Anaesthetist and Deputy college tutor in Anaesthetist Department at Kings Mill Hospital, Nottinghamshire, UK between 2008-2011.

-Dr. Subramanyam has a passion for teaching.
+Dr. Subramanyam S Mahankali has a passion for teaching.
 He has worked as the academic coordinator for postgraduate anaesthesia DNB training program at Columbia Asia Hospitals.
-He is actively engaged in teaching postgraduate CME and Conferences at state and national level.
-He is a trained mentor and educational supervisor as per Royal college of anaesthesia, London.
-He has also organized senior anaesthetic trainee teaching program for Nottingham and East Midlands, a 3-hour weekly afternoon classes at Kings Mill Hospital between 2008-2011.
+He is actively engaged in teaching postgraduate CME and Conferences at the state and national level.
+He is a trained mentor and educational supervisor as per Royal College of anaesthesia, London.
+He has also organized senior anaesthetic trainee teaching program for Nottingham and East Midlands, a 3-hour weekly afternoon class at Kings Mill Hospital between 2008-2011.